We work hard to build relationships with local schools, where arts provision is often limited due to staffing and funding difficulties.

 Playground Opera

+100% of schools would recommend us to other schools.
 Playground Opera makes opera more accessible and provides an exciting first experience of opera for hundreds of children.
-We prioritise schools in areas of rural or economic deprivation, where children have little access to high quality culture.
+We prioritised schools in areas of rural or economic deprivation, where children have little access to high-quality culture.

 “We’ve asked the school to set up a drama club at lunchtime because we loved your opera so much”